raoul2000/yii2-workflow/guide/concept-events.md

 # Workflow Events

-*SimpleWorkflow* is making use of [Yii2 events](http://www.yiiframework.com/doc-2.0/guide-concept-events.html) to allow customization of model behavior.
+*yii2-workflow* is making use of [Yii2 events](http://www.yiiframework.com/doc-2.0/guide-concept-events.html) to allow you to customize the behavior of your models, while they are evolving inside workflows.

-Basically when something interesting happens to a model inside a workflow, an event is fired, or more precisely a **sequence of events** is fired.
+Basically when *something interesting happens* to a model inside a workflow, an event is fired, or more precisely a **sequence of events** is fired.

 ## Event Sequence